 Heidi has a Bachelor or Arts degree in Elementary Education from DePauw University.
 Heidi taught 1st and 2nd grade in the Hinsdale School district from 1998 -2005.
 Heidi lives in Elmhurst and her thee boys are all Tree Town alumni.

 Megan is a former middle school teacher.
 Her daughter, Ellie, is a Tree Town graduate.
 Megan and her family live in Elmhurst.

 Marcy Rohman - Teacher

-Marcy holds a Masters Degree in Early Childhood Education with an emphasis in Special Education from Dominican University and a bachelor degree in Elementary Education K-8 with a reading endorsement from Buena Vista University.
+Marcy holds a Masters Degree in Early Childhood Education with an emphasis in Special Education from Dominican University and a Bachelor's Degree in Elementary Education K-8 with a reading endorsement from Buena Vista University.
 Marcy was actively involved at Tree Town while her three daughters were in attendance serving on the Board, assisting in the classroom, acting as a substitute teacher, and running the Parent Helper Assistance Program.
-Marcy joined the staff at Tree Town in the fall of 2006 and teaches three and four-year-old classes.
+Marcy joined the staff at Tree Town in the fall of 2006.

 Leslie Smith - Teacher

 Leslie has taught kindergarten enrichment in Wisconsin and a mixed kindergarten/first-grade classroom in Massachusetts.
-Leslie has two children who attend Lincoln school.
-Leslie will be teaching the 2's and 3's classes.
+Leslie lives in Elmhurst with her husband and two children.

 Our NEW Play Structure!!